 If the settings do not meet these limited exceptions then an employee with an LTC can possess a concealed handgun within his or her personal, locked car in the employer’s parking area.
 This is true even if the employer has a zero tolerance policy for weapons or firearms on the property.

-Dealing with Your Employer and Handgun Possession in Dallas and Fort Worth, Texas
+Dealing with Your Employer and Handgun Possession in Texas

 Whether you believe employees should or should not possess handguns at work is a matter of your personal opinion.
 If you intend to possess a handgun or are concerned with other employees possessing handguns at work then your first step is to review your employer’s policies on handguns in the workplace.
 Your employer’s policies may sufficiently address the issue.
 If you want to bring a handgun to work you should talk to an attorney about whether having the gun at the workplace may violate the law or your employer’s policies.
 If it is only a matter of your employer’s policies then you may want to talk to your employer about changing the policies.